marco-c/gecko-dev-comments-removed/taskcluster/docs/kinds.rst

 release-mark-as-shipped
 -----------------------
-Marks releases as shipped in Ship-It.
+Marks releases as shipped in Ship-It v1

 release-bouncer-aliases
 -----------------------